ham-radio-software/D-Rats/README.md

 And read the rest of this document for more tips.

-If you want to connect to WinLInk, you will need to install lzhuf.
+If you want to connect to WinLink, you will need to install lzhuf.

 The lzhuf source code is in its own repository and can easily be built on most Linux or OS-X based systems.